Mvwestbury/Dstats-topology-test/README.md

 # Dstats-topology-test
-Basic script for filtering ABBA/BABA or D-statistics outputs to test for population structure
+Basic scripts for filtering and plotting ABBA/BABA or D-statistics outputs to test for population structure